 1/2 cup of melted butter

 Step 1: Make the Syrup

 Place all of the syrup ingredients into a saucepan on low to med-low heat.
 Stir until it’s dissolved and then bring the heat up to medium and allow it to simmer for five minutes.
-Next, take it off the heat, remove the cloves, and allow to cool.
-I used my own raw honey for this part and highly recommend you source local honey too – the flavour will knock your socks off!
+Next, take it off the heat, remove the cloves, and allow it to cool.
+I used my own raw honey for this part and highly recommend you source local honey too – the flavor will knock your socks off!

 Step 2: Make the Filling

 Place all of the filling ingredients into a bowl and stir well.
 Yes, that’s a lot of butter!
 If you haven’t purchased pre-chopped nuts you can chop them up by hand or in a food processor.
 They should be roughly chopped though rather than finely ground.

 Step 3: Layer the pastry

 First pre-heat your oven to 350F / 180F / 160C fan-assisted oven.